TigerHix/cytus/README.md

 ### Preferences.txt
 - convertmp3
 	- Description: Determines whether the mp3 file should be first converted into wav file(test.wav)
+	- **NOTE:JMF will probably refuse to work if it is 0**
 	- Value: 0,1
 	- Default Value: 1

 ----------

 - bg
-	- Description: Determines whether the background should be shown
+	- Description: Enable/Disable background
 		- If on, the program will search for background files in the song folder
 		-  **&lt;songtitle&gt;.png** | **&lt;songtitle&gt;_bg.png** | **bg.png**
 	- Value: 0,1